thoughtsynapse/ImageCompressionAPI/README.md

 ```
 Image Compressor API compresses JPG, PNG, GIF & SVG images.
-Documentation for installing Compressor API on DigitalOcean Ubuntu 20.04 Droplet is explained below.
+Documentation for installing Compressor API on DigitalOcean Ubuntu 20.04 is explained below.
 Before proceeding to that, please create a DigitalOcean Ubuntu 20.04 Droplet.
 Also point your domain's A Reocrd to the Droplet's IP.
 ```